 - Replace the top half of the rolls and make the garlic butter with melted butter, minced garlic, fresh chopped parsley and Worcestershire sauce.
 Brush that mixture over the tops of the rolls, letting it drip down the sides and into the cracks.
 This will give you those deliciously crispy edges as the ham and cheese sliders bake.

 - Cover loosely with foil.
 You do not want the foil touching the tops of the rolls or they could stick.
 To avoid this, stick a few toothpicks in the tops of the rolls to hold up the foil.
-Bake the sliders for about 15 minutes or until golden on top, warmed and melted.
+Bake the sliders for about 15 minutes or until golden on top, warmed and the cheese is melted.
 Rest for at least 5 minutes before cutting.
+Cutting too soon could result in a melted cheese oozing off the sandwiches, making a mess.

 - Use a large serrated bread knife to cut the sliders into individual sandwiches.
 Fancy them up with cute toothpicks in each sandwich for fun if you like or serve as is.